-We get to see a more theoretical Lauryn on this track, as she discusses the juxtaposition between spirituality and materialism.
-She continues to relay biblical references on this track and warns that we should be careful what we value.
-She mentions Psalms 73, which says that in the end, living a life close to God is imperative because the prosperity, if evil, is temporary, and will receive their judgement in the "final hour."
+We see a more theoretical Lauryn on this track as she discusses the juxtaposition between spirituality and materialism.
+She continues to relay biblical references on this track and warns us to be careful about what we value.
+She mentions Psalms 73, which says that in the end, living a life close to God is imperative because prosperity, if evil, is temporary and will receive their judgment in the "final hour."

 "When It Hurts So Bad"

 So often, we are told to trust our gut.
 But everything that feels good, ain't good for you, sis.
 Lauryn touches on the vulnerability of a woman and her emotions, and how the combination will lead us to seek out things that aren't good for us.
 Lauryn loved a man, like we all did.
 But how often are we caught up chasing what we want so much that we miss out on what we truly needed.

 "I Used to Love Him" (featuring Mary J. Blige)

 This duet between the songstresses, who were both super hot and going through very public break-ups at the time of the album's release, was straight flames.
 Lauryn and Mary were faced with the conclusion that we all eventually have to realize: true love shouldn't hurt.
 The vocalists sung a tune of pain and redemption that is all too relevant to the realities of black women.